kumahq/kuma-website/docs/docs/dev/policies/traffic-metrics.md

 :::
 ::::

-This configuration will cause every application in the `Mesh` to be scrapped for metrics by the Kuma dataplane.
-If you need to expose metrics only for the specific application it is possible through `annotation` for Kubernetes or `Dataplane` configuration for Universal deployment.
+This configuration will cause every application in the mesh to be scrapped for metrics by the data plane proxy.
+If you need to expose metrics only for the specific application it is possible through `annotation` for Kubernetes or `Dataplane` resource for Universal deployment.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"